 Irregular periods are different from amenorrhea (missed period).
 However, the factors contributing to irregular periods may also play a role in the development of amenorrhea.
 Amenorrhea can be of two types (1):

 - Primary amenorrhea, where a girl does not get her first period by the age of 15

 - Secondary amenorrhea, where, after starting to menstruate, she misses the period for more than three months.
 This may be due to physical or emotional factors.

 Causes Of Irregular Periods In Teens

-In most cases, it is normal for teenagers to have irregular periods as part of bodily changes, and they resolve as they get older.
+In most cases, it is normal for teenagers to have menstrual cycle irregularities as part of bodily changes, and they resolve as they get older.

 The following are the reasons for irregular menstruation in a teen (3):

 - Too much workout